Plyometric Rubber Roll 8 mm 4x10 Ft Black

 - Rolled material requires no adhesive for easy do-it-yourself installation

-- Can be trimmed to fit wall to wall installation
+- Reversible and can be trimmed to fit

 - Designed to withstand the weight of exercise equipment